Prishushankar/Prishushankar/README.md

 👨‍💻 About Me
 I'm a B.Tech student in Artificial Intelligence & Machine Learning at the Birla Institute of Technology, Mesra.
 I'm passionate about building intelligent applications that solve real-world problems.

-🔭 I’m currently working as a Software Developer Intern at NS Apps Innovations, where I've engineered a face verification system and developed the Bihar Heritage Website.
+🔭 I’m currently working on a deep learning-based face verification system and contributing to the Bihar Heritage Website.

-🌱 I'm deeply interested in Deep Learning, Full-Stack Development, and Competitive Programming.
+🌱 I’m currently learning advanced concepts in Deep Learning and exploring MLOps.

-👨‍💻 I have solved over 400+ Data Structures and Algorithms problems on platforms like LeetCode and GeeksforGeeks.
+👯 I’m looking to collaborate on open-source AI/ML and full-stack development projects.

+💬 Ask me about Python, React.js, TensorFlow, Flask, and Data Structures & Algorithms.

+📫 How to reach me: Feel free to connect on LinkedIn or drop me an email.

+😄 Pronouns: He/Him

-⚡ Fun fact: I lead my college's official Technical Club as President, organizing hackathons and workshops for over 100 students!
+⚡ Fun fact: I'm the President of my college's Technical Club, where I've organized hackathons and coding workshops for over 100 students!

 🛠️ My Tech Stack
 Here are the languages, frameworks, and tools I work with: